lnadora/ECE411-Team3/README.md

 Practicum Project for ECE 411

-The App will attempt to connect ESP32 to the internet.
-But if the ESP32 is unable to connect it will automaticlly create an Access Point called "AutoconnectAP".
+The project will attempt to connect ESP32 to the internet.
+After user use their device(phone,ipad,pc etc) connect with the wifi, Esp32 wifi module will send the Ip to the user.User can according to the IP go into the website and achieve the website interact.
-Direct your computer to connect to that access point and use your web browser to go to http://192.168.132.1, click 'configure' and enter your wifi credentials.
-The credentials stay local and stored on the ESP32.
 To erase the credentials stored on the ESP32:
     1.) uncomment the line:
   ```//ESPAsync_wifiManager.resetSettings();   //reset saved settings:```